Do you need help choosing the right hiking boots?

 How should hiking boots fit?
 A user manual.

 You've narrowed down the huge selection of hiking boots on the market.

-Now it's time to pick a pair and put them through the ultimate test of fitting to make sure they're really worthy of your feet.
+Now it's time to pick a pair and put them through the ultimate test of fitting to ensure they're worthy of your feet.

 Bring a pair of hiking socks with you

 Don't hesitate to keep your boots on for at least an hour and exaggerate your walking movements.
-Unroll your foot to the extreme, go down small slopes...
+Unroll your foot to the extreme, and go down slight slopes.

 How do you feel?

 Your foot should feel supported without being compressed, with enough room to be comfortable.

 The heel must be well anchored in the shoe, and we will tolerate a small detachment of about 0.2in (½ cm) but not more.